I’ve just done a QuickScan questionnaire. What do I do now?

 Dyslexia / Dyspraxia

-If QuickScan has identified dyslexia or dyspraxia indicators we recommend that you arrange a diagnostic assessment with an Educational Psychologist.
+If QuickScan has identified dyslexia or dyspraxia indicators we can help you arrange a diagnostic assessment with an Educational Psychologist.

 Please note: Funding for a diagnostic assessment is only available to students who are studying at a course intensity of at least 25% of the full time equivalent course.
+Degree apprentices, international students, and students on short CPD courses should contact Disability Advice for an alternative assessment.
 If you have any questions regarding eligibility, please contact Disability Advice.

 The process of arranging a diagnostic assessment and any support that you might need while studying can take up to 12 weeks so please apply early.